The Score Board

 how many challenges you solved up to that point.
 As mentioned earlier

-these can be bulk-dismissed by reloading the page with the
+these can be bulk-dismissed by

 If you want to start over with a fresh hacking session, simply click the Delete cookie to clear hacking progress button.
 After the next server restart, your score board will be blank.